Main content

 Built-In Key Fields

-GlyphFex provides 13 built-in fields that cover common manufacturing and job-tracking data points.
-These fields are code-defined, meaning their structure is consistent across all projects, but you can toggle each one on or off to match your workflow.
+GlyphFex provides 17 built-in fields covering common manufacturing and job-tracking data points.
+These fields are code-defined (their structure is consistent across all projects) but you can toggle each one on or off to match your workflow.
+The list below is the canonical inventory as of mid-May 2026; the in-app names match exactly.

 Field Description

 customer_name Text field with autocomplete from your customer directory.
-When you save an entry with a new customer name, it is automatically added to the directory.
+When you save a job with a new customer name, it is automatically added to the directory.

 due_date Date picker that drives notifications, dashboard alerts, and calendar positioning.
-Entries approaching or past their due date are highlighted automatically.
+Jobs approaching or past their due date are highlighted automatically.

 part_number Text field with autocomplete.
-Shared across entries to enable Part History tracking.
+Shared across jobs to enable Part History tracking.

 Custom Fields